Ellen G. White: Middle life

-White described the vision experience as involving a bright light which would surround her and she felt herself in the presence of Jesus or angels who would show her events (historical and future) and places (on earth, in heaven, or other planets).
+White described the vision experience as involving a bright light which would surround her, and she felt herself in the presence of Jesus or angels who would show her events (historical and future) and places (on earth, in heaven, or other planets).
 The transcriptions of White's visions generally contain theology, prophecy, or personal counsels to individuals or to Adventist leaders.
-One of the best examples of her personal counsels is found in a 9-volume series of books entitled Testimonies for the Church, that contains edited testimonies published for the general edification of the church.
-The spoken and written versions of her visions played a significant part in establishing and shaping the organizational structure of the emerging Adventist Church.
+One of the best examples of her personal counsels is found in a 9-volume series of books entitled Testimonies for the Church, which contain edited testimonies published for the general edification of the church.
+The spoken and written versions of her visions played a significant part in establishing and shaping the organizational structure of the emerging Seventh-day Adventist Church.
 Her visions and writings continue to be used by church leaders in developing the church's policies and for devotional reading.

 On March 14, 1858, at Lovett's Grove, near Bowling Green, Ohio, White received a vision while attending a funeral service.
-On that day James White wrote that "God manifested His power in a wonderful manner" adding that "several had decided to keep the Lord's Sabbath and go with the people of God."
-In writing about the vision, she stated that she received practical instruction for church members, and more significantly, a cosmic sweep of the conflict "between Christ and His angels, and Satan and his angels."
-Ellen White would expand upon this great controversy theme which would eventually culminate in the Conflict of the Ages series.
+Regarding that day, James White wrote that "God manifested His power in a wonderful manner," adding that "several had decided to keep the Lord's Sabbath and go with the people of God."
+In writing about the vision, Ellen herself stated that she received practical instruction for church members, and more significantly, a cosmic sweep of the conflict "between Christ and His angels, and Satan and his angels."
+Ellen White would expand upon this great controversy theme, which would eventually culminate in the Conflict of the Ages series.